mbezjak/vhdllab/README.md

 A portion of codebase is in Croatian but most is in English.
 On the other hand, user interacts with client application exclusively in English.
 I18N files exist but don't cover 100% of use cases.

+### Codebase Quality
+It varies.
+VHDLLab was written by students for students.
+Many were still learning Java and OOP at the time.
+That being said, a large portion of VHDLLab was written, then rewritten, and rewritten again.
+To the point where most of VHDLLab (editor components being a large exception) is in excellent condition.

 ## Source code
 Source code is available at github: https://github.com/mbezjak/vhdllab